loganfranken/high-school-ceeb-scraper/README.md

 2. Run `npm install`
 3. Run `npm start`

-This will create a "output.csv" file with all of the information.
+This will create a "output.txt" file with a tab-delimited list of all of the codes.

 Alternatively, you can run the script directly and output to the console: